ihollander/react-ipuz-demo/README.md

 5. [Real-time collaboration](#real-time-collaboration)

 ### File Conversion
 Puzzle conversion is made possible thanks to a custom Javascript .puz file parser, written for this project based off this [spec](https://code.google.com/archive/p/puz/wikis/FileFormat.wiki).
 Users can upload puzzle files from a number of major crossword puzzle publishers, including the New York Times and Wall Street Journal.
-Puzzles are parsed client-side into a JSON object which is used to generate the puzzle grid.
+Puzzles are parsed client-side into a Javascript object which is used to generate the puzzle grid.

 ![puzzle-parse](gifs/puzzle-parsing.gif)